swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 <img src="../media/media/fan.jpg" alt="Fan" align="right" width="250px" height="250px" />

-Generally, you'll want to buy (or scavenge) an HP-compatible 80 mm x 25 mm PWM +12 VDC fan that has an HP-specific 4-pin connector and a cable length of about 3 inches or more.
+Generally, if you don't have a stock fan, you'll want to buy (or scavenge) an HP-compatible 80 mm x 25 mm PWM +12 VDC fan that has an HP-specific 4-pin connector and a cable length of about 3 inches or more.

 The stock memory fan is a Foxconn PVA080G12Q (0.65A max, 0.35A nominal) (HP: 907246-001) +12 VDC PWM fan.
 Note that this fan is very common on ebay with PC-style connector, so make sure you know what you're getting into.
-I can't find a lot of 80-mm fans with the HP-style connector, so you might be stuck with ordering a stock Z6 memory fan.
-Some other 80-mm fans I saw an HP-style connector:
+80-mm fans with the HP-style connector seem somewhat rare, so you might be stuck ordering a stock fan.
+Some 80-mm fans I spotted with an HP-style connector:

 - AVC DL08025R12U (0.50A) from HP 400 G3 SFF series (both styles)
 - FOXCONN PVA080G12R (0.80A) (various styles)